ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 - [HTML5 Prefetch](https://medium.com/@luisvieira_gmr/html5-prefetch-1e54f6dda15d)
 - [Preload: What Is It Good For?](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/)

-You may be thinking, "but I want to build *modern* JavaScript web applications and these are old techniques."
+You may be thinking, "but I want to build *modern* JavaScript web applications."
 Certainly these techniques feel out of sync with the approaches of some of the popular JavaScript frameworks, but recently we've seen the most popular web application approaches trend back towards a progressive enhancement model.

 Isomorphic or Universal JavaScript is a technique that allows a developer to pair server and client side JavaScript into a "write once, run everywhere approach."
 This technique means that the initial application will render on the server, using Node.js and then run in the browser.
 When building a progressively enhanced Isomorphic app we can start by building our server rendered version of the applications and layer on the Isomorphic approach.